 POSSIBLE SCENARIOS IN SELLING YOUR HOME AND BUYING A NEW ONE

-For many who are contemplating selling their house also think about aligning their sale with the purchase of their own new home.Verify my mortgage eligibility (Jun 14th, 2021)
+For many who are contemplating selling their house also think about aligning their sale with the purchase of their own new home.Verify your mortgage eligibility (May 20th, 2022)

 Not working towards this solution can be costly.
 Renting or paying a double mortgage for the five-month period before you move into your new home can cost thousands of dollars and a significant fraction of your down payment.

 There are several outcomes in buying and selling at the same time.